Music of Uganda: Hip Hop/R&B

 Hip Hop music in Uganda is modeled after American Hip Hop.
 There is really not much difference stylistically between Ugandan hip hop and the American version.
 Because of the digital revolution, there is access to modern production technologies in Uganda hence the "beats" that current local producers are creating are high quality and not far behind the American ones.
 The fundamental difference between the two genres is that in Uganda, as in most African countries, most artists will rap in their local language.
 In Uganda's case, the language is Luganda.
 This has created the synonym "Lugaflow" to further define Ugandan rap music.

 Hip hop is one of the newer genres to be widely practiced in Uganda.
-The two music groups, l Klear Kut and Bataka Squad were the first musical acts to do hip hop back in the late 1990s.
-Mainstream acceptance for the music genre was almost non existent by then.
+The music groups Klear Kut and Bataka Squad were the first musical acts to do hip hop, in the late 1990s.
+Mainstream acceptance for the music genre was almost nonexistent then.
 However, a number of the members of the aforementioned groups persisted with the genre, especially Navio (rapper) and Babaluku.
-Others like Sylvester & Abramz also kept creating rap music, focusing on socially conscious themes and topics.
+Others including Sylvester & Abramz also kept creating rap music, focusing on socially conscious themes and topics.

-Around the middle of the previous decade, more acts started joining the fray, with Rocky Giant being one of the first rappers to be embraced in the mainstream.
-But it was not until GNL broke through circa 2008 that the genre really gained steam.
+Around the middle of the previous decade, more acts started joining the fray, with Rocky Giant being one of the first rappers to be embraced in the mainstream, but it was not until GNL broke through circa 2008 that the genre really gained steam.
 GNL made hip hop more acceptable and accessible and many "lugaflow" rappers began to emerge.
 Since then there has been a flurry of activity on the scene with a sizable number of rappers enjoying relative success in the music industry and on the radio circuit.
-Musicians like Jay-P and keko are among a new breed of Ugandan hip hop acts appealing to a broader audience, with their music featuring on international platforms like MTV.
+Musicians such as Jay-P, Lil Meek DC and keko are among a new breed of Ugandan hip hop acts appealing to a broader audience, with their music featuring on international platforms such as MTV.

 As with Hip Hop, R&B in Uganda is modeled after American R&B. There is not much history in Ugandan R&B, with Steve Jean being the first artist to practice the genre around the turn of the century.
-But it was Michael Ross who really begun the trend circa 2002 with songs like How Do You Love and Sinorita.
-It was not until circa 2008 that a number of musicians started to embrace the style, with Myco Chris and Baby Joe among those in Diaspora that must be credited.
+But it was Michael Ross who really began the trend circa 2002 with songs including "How Do You Love" and "Sinorita".
+It was not until circa 2008 that a number of musicians started to embrace the style, with Myco Chris and Baby Joe among those in the Ugandan diaspora that must be credited.
 Blu 3 and Aziz Azion are notable practitioners.
-Recently, artists like Nick Nola, Richy, Pallaso, Woodz and Yoyo have spread the appeal of the genre further.
+Recently, artists including Nick Nola, Richy, Pallaso, Woodz and Yoyo have spread the appeal of the genre further.